btcguide/btcguide.github.io/_pages/verify-receive-address/advanced.md

 Alternatively, you can use Tails, which you might already have used when [setting up your Paper Wallet](https://btcguide.github.io/setup-wallets/paper-advanced).

 1. [Verify](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) that all the Zpub/xpub keys match on both the Cobo and the Coldcard
-2. Reboot and run Tails

 ##### Electrum

-3. Open Electrum, create a new Multi-signature wallet
-4. Move the sliders to use "From 3 cosigners", "Require 2 signatures"
-5. Add cosigner 1, by Entering cosigner "key".
-Do not enter any "seed"
-6. Type in the first Zpub that is [shown](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) on either your Cobo or Coldcard.
-Click Next
-7. Repeat for cosigners 2 and 3
-8. You can skip setting a password, since this wallet will be deleted when Tails shuts down anyway
+2. In Specter, click on your `Wallet Name -> Settings -> Export -> Export to Wallet software -> Download Electrum (watch-only) File`
+3. Save this file to USB stick or SD card.
+Something that you can access from Tails.
+4. Reboot and run Tails
+5. Open Electrum, on the first window, click "Choose" and find the wallet file that you exported above in step 2
-9. The wallet is now created.
-Go to the Addresses tab to verify the addresses.
+6. The wallet should open.
+Go to the Addresses tab to verify the addresses match the addresses shown on the hardware wallets.
 If you cannot see the Addresses tab, use the menu item for View -> Show Addresses

 ##### Caravan

+2. Reboot and run Tails
 3. Turn on WiFi inside Tails, and visit:  https://unchained-capital.github.io/caravan/
 4. Turn off WiFi
 5. Click "WALLET"
 6. On the right side of the page, set 2 of 3 quorum, and set P2WSH address type
 6. On the left side of the page, select the dropdown to "Enter as text", and type in all 3 of your Zpub keys [shown](https://btcguide.github.io/setup-wallets/coordinate-multisig-advanced) on either your Cobo or Coldcard
-7. Allow Caravan some time to generate the wallet, and then use the Addresses tab to verify
+7. Allow Caravan some time to generate the wallet, and then use the Addresses tab to verify the addresses match the addresses shown on the hardware wallets

 #### Option B: Print the Addresses to Paper
 One benefit of this is that you could get by without a dedicated machine, and the other is that paper is easier for most people to secure vs a computer.